A Complete Guide on Stack Using Array in C

 Stack Overflow

-- Stack Overflow: This situation refers to pushing an element on a full stack (in fixed-size implementations).
-Thus, performing the right checks and handling the errors properly are the only ways to ensure that your program won't crash or that memory won't be overwritten.
+Stack Overflow refers to pushing an element onto a full stack (in fixed-size implementations).
+Performing proper checks and handling errors correctly are the only ways to ensure your program won't crash or that memory won't be overwritten.

-Stacks provide multiple operations that allow us to manage data effectively.
-One of the most important operations is the Push operation, especially when implementing a stack using array in C.
+Stacks provide multiple operations that allow effective data management.
+When implementing a stack using array in C, understanding each operation is crucial.

-In a stack, the push operation adds a new element to the top.
+The push operation adds a new element to the top of the stack.
 Before performing this operation, it is essential to check if there is enough space in the stack to avoid overflow.

 void push(int value) {